RichCini/LomasBoards/README.md

 laptop I keep around for such purposes, work fine.

 Regarding DOS versions, I run PC/DOS rather than MS-DOS.
 Versions 3.0, 3.1, and 3.3 work.
+I have a single 360k MS-DOS 3.1 disk image which is posted.
+MS-DOS 2.1 disks are also in the archive, but appear to rely on direct calls into the monitor in order to boot (non-standard MS-DOS boot sector) and are 320k in size (8 sectors).

 The I/O ports (serial and parallel) are at non-standard, non-PC-compatible addresses, so any software that uses them either has to (1) allow for defining custom ports, (2) read